-This package is the most basic that John Lewis provides; it gives users and average speed of 10MB/sec, with a completely free set up and 24/7 access to their customer services team.
+This package is the most basic that John Lewis provides; it gives users an average speed of 10MB/sec, with a completely free set up and 24/7 access to their customer services team.

-This package is aimed at customer who don’t use their home broadband services too much, and would just like to save on mobile data by connecting to Wi-Fi at home.
+This package is aimed at the customer who doesn’t use their home broadband services too much and would just like to save on mobile data by connecting to Wi-Fi at home.

-Currently priced at £20 per month on a 12-month contract for new customers, this isn’t half bad, however EE offer a similar package but give 10GB of free data to their mobile customers.
+Currently priced at £20 per month on a 12-month contract for new customers, this isn’t half bad, however, EE offers a similar package but give 10GB of free data to their mobile customers.

 John Lewis Fibre Broadband

-The Fibre package is for customer who require a little more speed, but still want to benefit from John Lewis’s excellent UK based customer service team.
+The Fibre package is for the customer who requires a little more speed, but still, want to benefit from John Lewis’s excellent UK based customer service team.